gowthampatnaik-etl/GCP_CloudStorage_To_BigQuery_Ingestion/README.md

 2. Select the trigger type as Pub/Sub and Select the topic that was created.

     <img src="https://user-images.githubusercontent.com/102896115/181431132-6ff5da82-aa70-441d-880a-0847b1c3b4a4.png" width="800" height="400">
 3. Click on next and chnage the runtime to Python 3.7 and type the entry point (gcs_to_bq).
-Copy the requirement.txt and main.py code then click on deplot to deploy      the code.
+Copy the requirement.txt and main.py code then click on deploy to deploy      the code.

     <img src="https://user-images.githubusercontent.com/102896115/181422755-e5c6a8fc-e5a5-4c7d-bf71-b7f518fa124a.png" width="800" height="500">